LiquidPlayer/ConsoleSurface/README.md

 ```

 Test it in the emulator (or on a device) to make sure all went to plan.
-You should have your
+You should have a basic
 "Hello World!" screen.

 We need to create a list of allowed surfaces.
 For this, we will create an array resource.
 Right-click